Windower/Lua/addons/shoutHelper/readme.md

 * This addon is still in development.
 Please report any issues or feedback to to me (Jandel on Ragnarok) on FFXIAH or Guildwork.

-Thanks to Grievesk for encouraging me to write this addons.
+Thanks to Grievesk for encouraging me to write this addons :)